jfspencer/scripture-tag/ARCHITECTURE.md

       );

       runEffect(effect, () => {
-        // Reload all data from IndexedDB into store loadAllData();
+        // Reload all data from SQLite into store loadAllData();
         setState('lastSync', new Date());
         console.log('📥 Imported from repository!');